 Companies also have several good reasons for hiring a freelancer over employees.
 If you don’t use freelancers already, you should think about these four ways that hiring freelancers can save your company money.

 You Spend Less Money on Real Estate and Equipment

 Every employee who works in your office takes up several feet of space.
-The fewer people you hire, the less money you have to spend on office and work spaces.
+The fewer people you hire, the less money you have to spend on office and workspaces.

 By using freelancers, you also get to avoid the expense of buying equipment for more employees.
-After you consider the costs of computers, telephones, desks, and chairs, it becomes obvious that you can save thousands of dollars by using a freelancer instead of hiring a new employee.
+After you consider the costs of computers, telephones, desks, and chairs, it becomes obvious that you can save thousands of dollars by hiring a freelancer instead of hiring a new employee.

 You Avoid the Expense of Training Employees

 Training new employees take a large investment.
 In 2015, large companies spent an average $12.9 million on training.
 Small companies spent about $350,300, and midsize companies spent about $1.4 million.

 One of the great things about hiring a freelancer is that he or she already has the skills that you need.
 Instead of spending money on training, you get to hand over a project to an expert who knows how to do the job well.
 In other words, you could shave thousands of dollars from your budget while getting higher-quality work.